Features

 • Everything not relevant fades into the background.

-• Integrate with Home Assistant or Node-RED for custom timer alerts, such as: flash lights in the kitchen, play sounds, or send messages when timers finish.
+• Integrate with Home Assistant or Node-RED for custom timer alerts, such as: flash smart lights in the kitchen, play sounds, or send messages when timers finish.

 • Designed with ADHD-friendly focus management in mind.